-Coronavirus: The unknown and unprecedented risk Financial markets and the global economy are still in the stranglehold of a real global shock that doesn't stop at borders and can't be tamed by...
-By Carsten Brzeski
+Coronavirus: The unknown and unprecedented risk

+Financial markets and the global economy are still in the stranglehold of a real global shock that doesn't stop at borders and can't be tamed by words or negotiations: Covid-19
-United States

 US: Hope for the best, prepare for the worst

 Coronavirus concerns are gripping the nation as an initial supply shock morphs into a financial shock and now a demand shock.
-The Federal Reserve has...

-By James Knightley
+The Federal Reserve has leapt to action, but we are still in the early phase.
+The economic disruption will likely intensify in coming weeks.